Skip to content

 3. Suggest improvements, don't demand them

-See Personas for more on persona structure.
+See Personas for more on persona structure, and the brainjar persona reference.

 Pull out every constraint, guardrail, and “never do X” statement.
 These are the hard boundaries on behavior.